Multiplexed SiPM Readout of Plastic Scintillating Fiber Detector for Muon Tomography

-In this work, we present a multiplexing method for one-dimensional SiPM readout in a SciFi detector, based on a diode-based symmetric charge division circuit combined with a position-encoding algorithm.
-Circuit simulations are performed to validate the multiplexing concept and guide diode selection.
-Electronic measurements characterize crosstalk and linearity performance.
-Finally, cosmic-ray tests evaluate the detection efficiency and spatial resolution of the multiplexed detector and compare them with those of direct readout configuration, demonstrating the practicality of the proposed approach for large-area muon imaging systems.
+In this work, we develop a multiplexing method specifically designed for bar scintillator and SciFi detectors employing one-dimensional SiPM readout.
+The proposed scheme is based on a diode-based symmetric charge-division circuit combined with a position-encoding algorithm.
+Using a SciFi detector as a representative case, circuit simulations are first performed to validate the multiplexing concept and guide diode selection.
+Electronic measurements are then conducted to characterize the crosstalk and linearity of the multiplexing circuitry.
+Finally, cosmic-ray tests are carried out to evaluate the detection efficiency and spatial resolution of the multiplexed SciFi detector and compare them with those of a direct-readout configuration, demonstrating the practicality and scalability of the proposed approach for large-area muon imaging systems.